DigitalVS/Galaksija-Resources/README.md

 This repository contains Gerber files for PCB manufacturing for this kind of edge connector.
 It is designed to be backward compatible with original edge PCB connector but has some additional signal pins as well as a power supply (VCC) pin which were omitted in the original design.
 These additional signals and VCC must be brought with wires and soldered to the expansion connector PCB at marked solder pads (e.g. `READ` CPU signal should be soldered to pad marked as `RD-`).
 As an addition, in comparison to the original edge PCB connector, this connector has some extra ground (GND) pins provided.

 Next image shows top side look of the expansion connector PCB.
+This is also the top side of the board (visible side) after it is soldered to the motherboard.
+Although may seem obvious, this is important to note because if soldered in the reverse orientation, both device plugged to the connector and a motherboard may end up damaged!

 ![Expansion port PCB.](/images/expansion_port_pcb.png)